ChrisBAshton/dotfiles/README.md

 ```

 Then just do a quick `ls -lsa ~` to make sure you don't have a `~/.bash_profile` (or if you do, copy the settings over to `~/.dotfiles/`).

+Also look in `work.sh` for any work-specific installation instructions (e.g. ASDF).